pip-services/pip-services-docs/content/en/python/data/core/ifiltered_page_reader.md

     Interface for data processing components that can retrieve a page of data items by a filter.
 ---

+### Description

+The IFilteredPageReader interface is used by data processing components that can retrieve a page of data items through the use of a filter.

 ### Instance methods